 The initial $1 billion DFW Connector project was simultaneously designed and built along 8.4 miles of SH 114 and SH 121 in Grapevine, Southlake and Irving.
 It doubled the size of the existing highway system around the north entrance of DFW International Airport.
 The project featured a combination of new mainlanes, frontage road lanes and TEXpress Lanes.
 The initial project completed in March 2014.

 The SH 121/360 ramps project constructed new on-ramps from the southbound SH 121 frontage road (William D. Tate Avenue) to SH 121 and SH 360.
-Construction started in early 2015 and completed in November 2015, a year ahead of schedule.
+Construction started in early 2015 and completed in Nov.
+2015, a year ahead of schedule.

-The SH 121/360 interchange improvements include new direct connectors for SH 114, SH 121 and SH 360.
-Construction is scheduled to begin in August 2016 and is expected to reach substantial completion in 2018.
+The SH 121/360 interchange improvements included new direct connectors for SH 114, SH 121, and SH 360.
+The project was completed in 2018, seven months ahead of schedule.

 The I-635/SH 121 interchange began construction in August 2018.
 It also includes new direct connectors at SH 26 and FM 2499, and the widening of the Bass Pro Drive bridge.
 The project reached substantial completion in August 2021, six months ahead of schedule.